 Before the Conference

-- Contact people you want to connect with at the conference, schedule your meetings/coffee dates/chats/hang outs
+Contact people you want to connect with at the conference and schedule your meetings/coffee dates/chats/hang outs.

-- Make sure your two-factor authentication systems are set up to allow you access to the accounts you need during the conference.
-This might mean updating your phone plan to receive texts, temporarily turning two-factor off if you won’t have cell access, etc.
+Make sure your two-factor authentication systems are set up to allow you access to the accounts you need during the conference.
+This might mean updating your phone plan to receive texts or temporarily turning two-factor off if you won’t have cell access.

-- Make a list of 2-3 specific goals for the conference—these are the things you definitely want to do (all the rest is bonus).
-This might include connecting with a specific person, attending a social event, talking with a publisher representative, meeting with a colleague, or checking out a tasty restaurant near the conference hotel.
+Make a list of 2–3 specific goals for the conference—these are the things you definitely want to do (all the rest is bonus).
+This might include setting up an informational interview, attending a social event, talking with a publisher representative, meeting with a colleague, or checking out a tasty restaurant near the conference hotel.

 After the Conference

-- Gather all the contact info or business cards you collected at the conference and enter those into your contacts system, whether that is a dedicated contacts app, Word document, or Evernote file.
+Gather all the contact information or business cards you collected at the conference and enter those into your contacts system, whether that is a dedicated contacts app, Word document, or Evernote file.

-- Follow the people and organizations you learned about on social media, from the publishers whose representatives you met at the book exhibit and your co-panelists to the new friend or colleague you had lunch with and the academic department that sponsored that great reception.
+Follow the people and organizations you learned about on social media: the publishers whose representatives you met at the book exhibit, your co-panelists, the new friend or colleague you had lunch with, and the academic department that sponsored that great reception.

 Sign up for our newsletter